Xi announces USD 500 mln for livelihood projects in Central Asian Countries | Headlines

 All the five countries share borders with China and are part of the eight-member Shanghai Cooperation Organisation (SCO) in which India is also a member.

-China ''firmly opposes attempts by external forces to foment colour revolutions in Central Asia'' under the pretext of human rights, Xi said.
+China ''firmly opposes attempts by external forces to foment colour revolutions in Central Asia'' under the pretext of human rights, Xi said, in a veiled attack on the United States.
+The ''colour revolutions'' refers to various uprisings and insurgencies in the world.

 ''We must continue to combat terrorist, extremist and separatist forces, deepen cooperation in areas such as border management and control, combating terrorist use of the Internet and joint operation, and work together to strengthen the regional security net," he said.